OneSizeFitsQuorum/TextEditor/README.md

-# TextEditer
+# TextEditor
-This is a TextEditer created By LebronAl,Altria-Ex,Polestar-Lu.
+This is a TextEditor created By LebronAl,Altria-Ex,Polestar-Lu.